Ryo-Kobayashi-95/Credit-Risk-Prediction-Model/.ipynb_checkpoints/README-checkpoint.md

 ### 4. Model Deployment and Results:
 - The selected LogisticRegression model was deployed on the test data.
-- The model achieved an f1 score of 0.46.
+- The model achieved a test f1 score of 0.46.

 ### 5. SHAP Analysis:
 - SHAP analysis was conducted to interpret the model's predictions.